 The nice part about the trip is each day we ended up finding a place that we really enjoyed and was memorable for good food, drink, and fun people.
 None of these places were on the agenda at the beginning of the day when we set out.
 So while it may not have been an efficient week, spontaneity led to positive experiences.
 This seems to happen to us very often and rarely do we have the opposite experience where things go badly.
 I think these kind of finds are what we enjoy about traveling.

-Driving down the Columbia River Gorge Ton proposed we make one more stop before home so we pulled into one of favorite Gorge Wineries, Idiots Grace.
+Driving down the Columbia River Gorge Ton proposed we make one more stop before home so we pulled into one of our favorite Gorge Wineries, Idiots Grace.
 They had just reopened with a tented and heated tasting area.
 We had a quick lunch from Scout pared with a tasting of wine.
 The weather was crisp at about 50 degrees but it was a good end to a very nice trip.

 Our first post pandemic trip ended today.
 We both have dental appointments tomorrow so we needed to head home despite the spectacular weather forecast for today and tomorrow that would have normally tempted me to keep going.